 Think back to women's lives in the '60s and '70s compared to now and you'll begin to understand why those design concepts are no longer relevant, and in fact foolish.
-Women's lives today are jam packed with a multitude of commitments, obligations and varying degrees of stress.
+Women's lives today are jam-packed with a multitude of commitments, obligations and varying degrees of stress.
 Each day carefully calculated to extract maximum efficiency in order to achieve a balance between work, leisure and family.
 For many, having a haircut which requires time and adept styling skills simply isn't an option.
 In fact, it's an annoyance.
 (It's these poorly designed cuts that many have to resort to flat ironing to burnt oblivion each and every morning in order to present themselves well to the outside world.
 Poorly considered precision haircuts are particularly the bane of any woman with curly, wavy or otherwise challenging hair.
 These ladies, more than anyone else demand a hair cut which is textured, loose and carefree.
 A precision cut for them is infuriating and leads inevitably to either tied back or triangle.

 Contemporary hairdressing must be designed to precisely support the lifestyle and aesthetic needs a woman has.
 Too, they must support a maintenance schedule a client is willing and able to keep.
 A hairdresser who consistently leads with their creative foot first and fails to consider the individual and their lifestyle is naively misguided.
 Instead of blind adherence to an icon of the past, a hairdresser must take notice of the current landscape and design accordingly.
 In this modern era, the hairdressing industry as a whole would be well served to operate more often as mindful practitioners than creative artists.
 Dong so would significantly increase their demand and client contentment.